starfederation/datastar/site/static/md/examples/click_outside.md

 ## Explanation

-The `__outsite` modifier is used to listen to clicks outside the element.
+The `__outside` modifier is used to listen to clicks outside the element.

 ```html
 <div data-signals-open="false" data-on-click__outside="$open ? $open = false : null" >